yusufcodes/beginnerjavascript/readme.md

 There are also the methods 'getElementBy' ... which can be used, but the above two can grab all / most elements.
 (MDN for full syntax)

 ### The DOM - Element Properties and Methods

+Elements have different properties and methods that can be accessed.
+Elements are objects.

+**Example Properties**
+.textContent
+.innerText

+**Example Method**
+.insertAdjacentText

+Many more available on MDN